 Newly seeded or sodded lawns require moisture in the top inch of their soil to support appropriate growth, but not so much that they become soggy.
 Instead of watering once or twice a week, take a mister and gently spray the newly planted regions once or twice a day, depending on the weather.

 Keep the top 2 inches of soil moist as the seeds germinate.
 Once the grass has grown to a mowing height of 3 inches, you can reduce watering to twice a week.
 Then, moisten the soil 6-8 inches deep, just as you would an established lawn.

 To keep different grass types healthy and hardy, you must care for them differently.

 These grasses, such as rye, fescue, and bluegrass, grow rapidly in the fall.
-They’ll need about 1-1.5 inches every week until the growing season ends, which will be around the time the first frost arrives.
-If you don’t water cool-season grasses during a drought, they will go dormant but re-green once the rains return.
+They’ll need about 1-1.5 inches every week until the growing season ends, which will be around when the first frost arrives.
+If you don’t want water cool-season grasses during a drought, they will go dormant but re-green once the rains return.

 Warm-season grasses, such as Bermuda, zoysia, St. Augustine, and centipede grass, grow the most in the summer.
 They require less water overall than cool-season grasses, yet they require extra water in the dead heat.

 How to tell if there is plenty of water

 Take a screwdriver and a measuring tape, and mark the 6-inch spot on the screwdriver with nail polish or paint.
 Poke the screwdriver into the soil every 15 minutes to check how deep the water has moved to see how long it will take to soak the soil.